Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 And if you look at our current quarter is what probably you will see this revenue growth significantly coming down in the second quarter.
 I think this business as we said before, it has a lot more regulations now and lot of restrictions in terms of what you can do, what kind of rate you can charge, so on and so forth.

 And what we have seen this year is that there's more restrictions on the rate, and although, legally you can actually charge probably under 36% on IRR basis.
 But actually a lot of financial institutions would like to see lower rate if they provide funds for these kinds of loans.
-So actually, we're seeing lower rate that we can charge our consumers on our internet micro loan.
+So actually, we're seeing lower rate that we can charge our consumers on our internet micro loans.
 And thus, I mean, there would be more requirements, I would say in terms of the risk control and also in terms of increase the barrier for the customers you can loan the money to.
 And so this trend continues, probably will continue throughout the year.

 And on the other side, I mean, if you look at first quarter because of the coronavirus and especially in the first one and a half months, I mean, the entire nation was probably locked down.
 And there was virtually no collection efforts from any of these Fintech companies and there has been some quite significant increase in terms of the first default rate for the customers and hence, higher, better rate, we can – we had to book in the first quarter.